mrocklin/thesis/kalman.md

 #### Computation

-We compiles these expressions into a computation.
+We compile these expressions into a computation.

 ~~~~~~~~~~~~~~~Python
 comp = compile([mu, Sigma, H, R, data], [new_mu, new_Sigma], *assumptions)